 Delicious Chocolate Cake

-Using a rice cooker to prepare dishes other then rice is very common in Asia.
-My rice cooker has been used to cook soups, steam vegetables, cook fish, and eggs; in fact, the list of dishes that I have cooked in my rice cooker is longer then my arm.
+Using a rice cooker to prepare dishes other than rice is very common in Asia.
+My rice cooker has been used to cook soups, steam vegetables, cook fish, and eggs; in fact, the list of dishes that I have cooked in my rice cooker is longer than my arm.

 But until recently, I had never baked a cake in my rice cooker.
 Honestly, I had never thought of it.
 I would probably still be baking my cakes in an oven to this day if I had not read one of peachpurples articles.
 She wrote about how she cooked a cake in a rice cooker.